Glossary

 An eligible cohabiting partner is a partner you are living with who, at the date of your death, has met certain conditions for a benefit to be provided.

-The consumer price index (CPI) is the official measure of inflation of consumer prices in the United Kingdom.
-This is currently the measure used to adjust your pension account at the end of every scheme year when you are an active member of the scheme and after you have ceased to be an active member.
+The Consumer Prices Index (CPI) is the official measure of inflation in the United Kingdom.
+This is currently the measure used to adjust your pension account at the end of every scheme year as an active or deferred member of the scheme.
+CPI is also used to increase the value of pensions in payment every April.
 The adjustment ensures your pension keeps up with the cost of living.

 Contracting out